-Harassment is the only type of take expected to result from these activities.
+Ĥarassment is the only type of take expected to result from these activities.
 Except with respect to certain activities not pertinent here, section 3(18) of the MMPA defines "harassment" as any act of pursuit, torment, or annoyance, which (i) has the potential to injure a marine mammal or marine mammal stock in the wild (Level A harassment); or (ii) has the potential to disturb a marine mammal or marine mammal stock in the wild by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering (Level B harassment).

-Authorized takes will primarily be Level B harassment, as use of the described acoustic sources, particularly airgun arrays, is likely to disrupt behavioral patterns of marine mammals.
-There is also some potential for auditory injury (Level A harassment) to result for low- and high-frequency species due to the size of the predicted auditory injury zones for those species.
-Auditory injury is less likely to occur for mid-frequency species, due to their relative lack of sensitivity to the frequencies at which the primary energy of an airgun signal is found, as well as such species' general lower sensitivity to auditory injury as compared to high-frequency cetaceans.
-As discussed in further detail below, we do not expect auditory injury for low- or mid-frequency cetaceans.
+Anticipated takes would primarily be Level B harassment, as use of the airgun arrays have the potential to result in disruption of behavioral patterns of marine mammals.
+There is also some potential for auditory injury (Level A harassment) to result for species of certain hearing groups due to the size of the predicted auditory injury zones for those groups.
+Auditory injury is less likely to occur for MF species, due to their relative lack of sensitivity to the frequencies at which the primary energy of an airgun signal is found, as well as such species' general lower sensitivity to auditory injury as compared to HF cetaceans.
+As discussed in further detail below, we do not expect auditory injury for MF cetaceans.
 The mitigation and monitoring measures are expected to minimize the severity of such taking to the extent practicable.
 No mortality is anticipated as a result of these activities.
-Below, we describe how the take numbers are estimated.
+Below we describe how the take numbers are estimated.